Safeguarding Priority Orangutan Habitats

 January 2017 - December 2017

-The endangered Bornean Orangutan has been suffering from loss of habitat as a result of conversion of forest to oil-palm plantations and other agricultural developments, encroachment, illegal logging, and forest fires.
-This loss of habitat was severely aggravated during the last extreme El Nino dry season in 2015 that resulted in extensive loss of forest cover due to devastating forest fires.
-This was exacerbated by the response teams having insufficient capacity to deal with these threats.
+The critically endangered Bornean Orangutan has been suffering from loss of habitat as a result of conversion of forest to oil-palm plantations and other agricultural developments, encroachment, illegal logging, and forest fires.
+This loss of habitat was aggravated during the last extreme El Nino dry season in 2015 that resulted in extensive loss of forest cover due to devastating forest fires.
+This was exacerbated by the response teams having insufficient capacity to deal with these threats

 By supporting increased patrolling effort in priority habitats to prevent illegal activities, increasing local capacity to deal with outbreaks of forest fires, restoring forest habitats through replanting degraded areas, and reintroducing rescued orangutans back to the wild; these actions will all help to safeguard orangutans and their forest habitats.
 All these activities will be conducted in collaboration with local stakeholders and authorized government agencies.